pnodet/tsconfig/readme.md

 > Shared [TypeScript config](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for my projects

+This config is intended to be used in nextjs projects.

 ## Install

 ```sh
 yarn add -D @pnxdxt/tsconfig
 ```

-*This config requires TypeScript 4.7 or later.*
+_This config requires TypeScript 4.7 or later._

 ## Usage